RafiMM0609/first_NextJs/README.md

 .leftText, .rightText {
 ```

-5. if want add 2 view that stand in left and rigt but in the same high we can do this by
+5. if want add 2 view that stand in left and right but in the same high we can do this by

 ```
 .leftText, .rightText {